edgexfoundry/device-sdk-go/README.md

 ```

 This sets the `--profile=docker-rules-engine` command line argument so that the application service uses the `docker-rules-engine` configuration profile which resides at `/res/docker-rules-engine/configuration.toml`

+> *Note that Application Services no longer use docker profiles.
+They use Environment Overrides in the docker compose file to make the necessary changes to the configuration for running in Docker.
+See the **Environment Variable Overrides For Docker** section in [App Service Configurable's README](https://github.com/edgexfoundry/app-service-configurable/blob/master/README.md#environment-variable-overrides-for-docker)* for more details and an example.

 ### Store and Forward